thosgood/this-weeks-finds/markdown/201-250/week203.md

     G(X)2 = G(X) + X

-which reduces to G^2^ = G + 1 when X = 1.
+which reduces to G^2 = G + 1 when X = 1.

-As if this weren\'t enough, Houston also gave another solution to the puzzle.
-He showed that James Propp\'s proposed Golden Object, described last week, really is a Golden Object!
-Maybe Propp already knew this, but I sure didn\'t.
+As if this weren't enough, Houston also gave another solution to the puzzle.
+He showed that James Propp's proposed Golden Object, described last week, really is a Golden Object!
+Maybe Propp already knew this, but I sure didn't.

 The idea of the proof is pretty general.
-Suppose we\'re in some category that\'s a \"2-rig\" in the sense of \"[week191](week191.html)\".
-And, suppose we\'ve got an object X equipped with an isomorphism
+Suppose we're in some category that's a "2-rig" in the sense of ["Week 191"](#week191).
+And, suppose we've got an object X equipped with an isomorphism

     X = 1 + 2X                                (4)

-so that X acts like \"-1\".
-For example, following Schanuel and Propp, we can take the category of \"σ-polytopes\" and let X be the open
+so that X acts like "-1".
+For example, following Schanuel and Propp, we can take the category of "σ-polytopes" and let X be the open
 interval: then isomorphism (4) says

     (0,1) = (0,1/2) + {1/2} + (1/2,1)

 Or, following Houston, we can take the category of sets and let X be the set of finite bit-strings.
-Then (4) says \"a finite bit-string is either the empty bit-string, or a bit followed by a finite bit-string\".
+Then (4) says "a finite bit-string is either the empty bit-string, or a bit followed by a finite bit-string".
 The relation between these two examples is puzzling to me - if anyone understands it, let me know!
 But anyway, either one works.

-Now let G be the object of \"binary trees with X-labelled leaves\":
+Now let G be the object of "binary trees with X-labelled leaves":

     G = X + X2 + 2X3 + 5X4 + 14X5 + 42X6 + ...

 where the coefficients are Catalan numbers.
-Let\'s show that G is a Golden Object.
-To do this, we\'ll use (4) and this isomorphism:
+Let's show that G is a Golden Object.
+To do this, we'll use (4) and this isomorphism:

     G = G2 + X                               (5)

-which says \"a binary tree with X-labelled leaves is a pair of such trees, or a degenerate tree with just one X-labelled node\".
+which says "a binary tree with X-labelled leaves is a pair of such trees, or a degenerate tree with just one X-labelled node".
 The formula for G involving Catalan numbers is really just the fixed-point solution to this!

-Here is Houston\'s fiendishly clever argument.
+Here is Houston's fiendishly clever argument.
 Suppose Z is any type equipped with an isomorphism

     Z = Z' + X

-for some Z\'.
+for some Z'.
 Then

     Z + X + 1 = Z' + 2X + 1
               = Z' + X
               = Z

-This applies to Z = G^2^, since
+This applies to Z = G^2, since

     G2 = (X + G2)2 = (2X + 1 + G2)2

-has a X term in it when you multiply it out, so it\'s of the form Z\' +
+has a X term in it when you multiply it out, so it's of the form Z' +
 X. Therefore we have an isomorphism

     G2 = G2 + X + 1

-But we also have an isomorphism G + 1 = G^2^ + X + 1 by (5).
+But we also have an isomorphism G + 1 = G^2 + X + 1 by (5).
 Composing
 these, we get our isomorphism

     G2 = G + 1.

 Golden!
-I\'ll stop here.
+I'll stop here.

 ------------------------------------------------------------------------